fmichonneau/francoismichonneau.net/_posts/2024-12-01-advent-of-sql.md

 ## Day 24

 The data could be imported directly into DuckDB.
-For this challenge, manipulating the data with the dplyr verbs felt like the most efficient way of solving it.
+For this challenge, manipulating the data with the dplyr verbs felt like the most efficient way to get to the solution.

 ```r
 con_day24 <- dbConnect(